dor-uk/METU-CENG/README.md

-# Here are the Metu-Ceng Take Home Exams that I have done.
+# Here are the Metu-Ceng Take Home Assignments that I have done.
 - ceng111: INTRODUCTION TO COMPUTER ENG.
 CONCEPTS
 - ceng140: C PROGRAMMING
 - ceng213: DATA STRUCTURES